Buttermilk Fried Chicken

-Several years back my brother bought me the cookbook Ad Hoc at Home (affiliate) for Christmas, and that’s where this recipe for Buttermilk Fried Chicken is from.
+Several years back my brother bought me the cookbook Ad Hoc at Home (affiliate) for Christmas, and this recipe caught my eye immediately.

-Place the chicken pieces in the brine for 8 hours, then remove the chicken from the liquid and pat dry.
+Place the chicken pieces of your choice in the brine for 8 hours, then remove the meat from the liquid and pat dry.

-Next mix together a seasoned flour, with garlic powder, onion powder, paprika, and cayenne:
+For the fried chicken breading, mix together flour, garlic powder, onion powder, paprika, and cayenne pepper:

 Split the seasoned flour between two bowls, then place buttermilk in a third bowl.